 When I submitted my entry for the award, it really wasn’t with any expectation of winning!
 It was very exciting to discover that I had won the Best Performance on an Assignment - Translation Award and I enjoyed going to London to collect it.
 However, I perhaps couldn’t have anticipated that the experience would have such a profound effect on me.
 I think translators are so often virtually invisible and it is rare to receive this kind of recognition.
 I felt it immediately gave me a new confidence and authority in my work.
 I shared the news of my award with all my clients who responded with very kind comments, as did many colleagues.
 I have also highlighted it to new clients and in competitive tendering processes.
 I think it has probably already led to me winning at least two new clients – an additional bonus!

-In summary, I think the award has been an important part of the process of maturing as a translator and recognising that, even after 20 years as a translator, my work continues to evolve.
+Since winning the award I feel I communicate with existing and potential clients with a greater sense of authority.
+It has been an important part of the process of maturing as a translator and recognising that, even after 20 years as a translator, my work continues to evolve.
 I feel very grateful to ITI for giving me this opportunity to grow and develop further.

 The ITI Awards 2022 have now closed for entries and the winners will be announced at an online ceremony in the summer.

 Look out for the launch of the 2023 Awards in the autumn.